 Spoiler: he’s not alone.
 He meets an alien and this is where my problem starts.
 I mean most of it is wonderful, there is a lot of thought behind it.
 The alien can’t just magically breathe the same air as humans and doesn’t happen to be bi-pedal, the size of a human and with all the same senses as we are.
 So that’s good.
 But the language – that’s my problem.
 Ryland, a scientist who says he doesn’t know much about music and notes, is fluent in the whale-song-like alien language in a few months.
 Have you ever tried to learn a new language as a grown-up?

-I found this one in a second-hand shop and remembered it being on my radar a while ago and so didn’t really bother to read what the book was about.
+I found this one in a second-hand shop and remembered it being on my radar a while ago.
+Because of that, I didn’t really bother to read what the book was about.
 I took it with me on my trip through Europe and was very much looking forward to a trip through space as well.
 But realised there was no space involved in the book.
 But again, a bunch of things bothered me.

 A girl named Rose is riding her new bike near home in Deadwood, South Dakota, when she falls through the earth.
 She wakes up at the bottom of a square-shaped hole, its walls glowing with intricate carvings.
 But the firemen who come to save her peer down upon something even stranger: a little girl in the palm of a giant metal hand.
 Seventeen years later, the mystery of the bizarre artefact remains unsolved /…/